NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 ## Normalized version numbers

 > [!Note]
-> This is a breaking change for NuGet 3.4 and later.
+> This is a breaking change for NuGet 3.4+.

 When obtaining packages from a repository during install, reinstall, or restore operations, NuGet 3.4+ treats version numbers as follows: